pohlkotter/multiselect/README.md

   4.5 The individual stages shows for each selected group or individual a black frame and a briefly displayed dotted line for the individuals or groups interacting:
     4.5.1 In Stage 2 it connects the punisher and the defectors in the group while punishing is done
     4.5.2 In Stage 3 it connects i with c while learning is done
     4.5.3 In Stage 4 it connects the two subgroups that compeate wich each other

+5\.
+The code shall be organized in small maintainable files with constants all in a separate file